dchassin/olypen/README.md

 [![Validation](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml)

-Olympic Peninsula Demonstration Project data accessor
+# Olympic Peninsula Gridwise Demonstration Project data accessor

+This repository contains the source to a Python module that can be used to access the Olympic Peninsula Gridwise Demonstration Project data.

-# Installation
+## Installation

 Do the following to install this module: